jeremiah-joh/dslibc/README.md

 ```

 This will install the header files under `/usr/local/include`.
-You could change the path where header files are installed by editing `config.h`
+You could change the path where header files are installed by editing
-file.
+`config.mk` file.

 Usage
 -----